 I have to admit, I was wary of ordering this one.
-It's apparently an award winner, but speck, brie, and pate on a sandwich sounds like it was created from a dare.
-This is however, pretty amazing.
+It’s apparently an award winner, but speck, brie, and pate on a sandwich sounds like it was created as a dare.
+This is, however, pretty amazing.
 Not as rich as you might expect.

 This is billed as “soft bread filled with Nicoise salad,” but it’s really just a tuna sandwich.
 A very good, very expensive tuna sandwich.